-SellerDeck Ecommerce has enabled Polished Bliss to punch well above its weight and to penetrate the UK car care market quickly.
+SellerDeck ecommerce enabled Polished Bliss to punch well above its weight and to penetrate the UK car care market quickly.
 Ecommerce also gives lower overheads and a potential marketplace far larger than that for a traditional retail business.

 A fantastic offering without marketing is nothing.
 Interacting with people on the site, on social media and in specialist forums, giving advice and demonstrating their expertise, have worked well.
 "Traditionally we've been very active on numerous car forums and this has been wildly successful, with one thread attracting more than 420,000 visits.
-We also Tweet daily news updates, run giveaways and show off our work on Twitter, but analytics reveal that many people find our site via Twitter without becoming followers, so it's an important channel."
+We also Tweet daily news updates, run giveaways and show off our work on Twitter - analytics reveal that many people find our site via Twitter, so it's an important channel."
 Next step is a marketing strategy mixing new media alongside targeted print and radio advertising.

 No business can enjoy significant success unless it has the right team.
 Richard (marketing director), Angela (finance director) and Clark (service director) have proved a perfect combination of skills and personalities.
 Richard and Clark have great ideas and an eye for detail, while Angela manages the finances properly and steers her partners' enthusiasm.

-Richard wants to improve fulfillment.
+Richard wants to improve fulfilment.
 "Securing sensible rates for delivering on time to the South of England is a challenge, because our location in north-east Scotland is remote.
-We're investigating using a third party fulfillment warehouse further south, or opening another outlet, but quality control remains paramount."
+We're investigating using a third party fulfilment warehouse further south, or opening another outlet, but quality control remains paramount."

 Other plans include enhancing the site's navigation, adding new sections and introducing video clips to showcase the products.

-"Ironically, the recession has been a good thing for us.
-The business is focused and has a superb reputation, so we're in a good position to expand even further when the economy picks up," concludes Richard.
+"Ironically, the recession was a good thing for us.
+The business is focused and has a superb reputation, so we were in a good position to expand even further when the economy picked up," concludes Richard.

 Richard's top tips